15 – Suitable only for 15 years and over

 How can I find out more about a specific 15 film?

 Please check the BBFCinsight for the film or video you are thinking of watching.
-You may find BBFCinsight on this website or on our free App as well as on film posters, DVD and Blu-ray packaging, and on some listings.
-You will also find it attached to some film and video content which is available to download.
+BBFCinsight is available on this website, on our free App, as well as on film posters, DVD and Blu-ray packaging, and on some listings.
 It provides comprehensive information on exactly why a film or video has been given a particular category.
 All the issues are discussed in detail and parents in particular can use this information to make informed decisions when choosing viewing material for their children.